anTuni/anTuni/README.md

 - 👋 Hi, I’m @anTuni
-- 👀 I’m interested in Web, Running, Love
+- I’m interested in Backend server, Data, Cloud platform
-- 🌱 I’m currently learning ...
+- I’m currently learning in SSAFY(Samsung Software Academy For Youth)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- How to reach me : cfdw011@gmail.com

 # ANTuni's  journey with UNY)
 Experiences that I have been through in the last 2.5 years.